GraspXL: Generating Grasping Motions for Diverse Objects at Scale: Introduction

 In our experiments, we evaluate methods for multi-objective grasping motion synthesis on PartNet~\cite{partnet2019} and ShapeNet~\cite{shapenet2015}.
 We enhance \synno~\cite{christen2023synh2r}, the only method offering controllability in hand heading direction, by incorporating more detailed motion objectives.
 Our approach, unlike \synno~\cite{christen2023synh2r}, achieves higher performance without time-intensive optimization for reference poses, yielding a 30\% increase in success rates and reducing objective errors by 30\%-50\%.
 Additionally, we demonstrate our method's broad applicability and generalization across a diverse range of conditions: it effectively handles over half a million objects from large-scale 3D datasets~\cite{objaverse}, adapts to objects from text-to-3D generation methods~\cite{poole2022dreamfusion}, applies to objects from 3D reconstruction techniques~\cite{fan2024hold}, and operates with various robotic hands, including Shadow~\cite{Shadow}, Allegro~\cite{Allegro}, and Faive~\cite{toshimitsu2023getting}.
 We validate our method's superiority over others through quantitative and qualitative measures and highlight its broad generalization capabilities.
 Additionally, we dissect our framework's critical elements and investigate the impact of various objective combinations on performance.

 In summary, our contributions are: 1) \method, a framework that synthesizes grasping motions on a large scale (500k+) of unseen objects, without relying on hand-object datasets during training.
 2) A learning curriculum and objective-driven guidance to enable our method to achieve stable grasping while satisfying multiple objectives.
-3) We show that our method is general enough to be deployed on reconstructed or generated objects and different dexterous hand platforms.
-We will release the code and models upon publication.
+3) A dataset of diverse generated grasp motions for 500k+ objects with different hands.
+4) We show that our method is general enough to be deployed on reconstructed or generated objects and different dexterous hands.
+The code, models, and dataset are released on our project page.